NithikaGamaathige/Equity-Portfolio-Optimization-MPT/README.md

 # Equity-Portfolio-Optimization-MPT
 A quantitative analysis project implementing Modern Portfolio Theory (MPT) and the Capital Asset Pricing Model (CAPM) to optimize a 6 stock equity portfolio using Python and Excel.

-FM3054: Equity Portfolio Optimization & CAPM AnalysisThis repository contains the mid-term take-home assignment for FM3054: Portfolio Optimization at the University of Colombo, Department of Mathematics.
-This project demonstrates the practical application of Modern Portfolio Theory (MPT) and the Capital Asset Pricing Model (CAPM) using quantitative tools.Project OverviewAs a junior quantitative portfolio analyst, I have constructed and evaluated optimal equity portfolios for a hypothetical investor.
-The analysis utilizes 3+ years of historical market data for a selected universe of 5-8 listed equities.Key Learning OutcomesRisk Management: Identifying portfolio construction as a tool for risk mitigation.Optimization: Designing portfolios under realistic constraints (e.g., short-selling vs. long-only).Efficient Frontier: Constructing and interpreting the Mean-Variance Frontier and Capital Market Line (CML).CAPM Evaluation: Assessing performance using Beta, Jensen's Alpha, and risk decomposition.Project Structure├── data/
+# FM3054: Equity Portfolio Optimization & CAPM Analysis
+This repository contains the mid-term take-home assignment for FM3054: Portfolio Optimization at the University of Colombo, Department of Mathematics.
+The project serves as a practical implementation of Modern Portfolio Theory (MPT) and the Capital Asset Pricing Model (CAPM).

+## Project Overview
+Acting as a junior quantitative portfolio analyst, I have constructed and evaluated an optimal equity portfolio using a selected universe of 5-8 listed equities over a minimum 3-year sample period.
+The analysis integrates historical market data with computational optimization techniques to identify efficient investment allocations.

+## Key Learning Outcomes
+Designing and optimizing equity portfolios under realistic constraints.
+Constructing and interpreting the Mean-Variance Efficient Frontier and the Capital Market Line (CML).
+Evaluating performance using the Capital Asset Pricing Model (CAPM) framework.
+Implementing financial models using Python (Google Colab) and Microsoft Excel.

+## Project Structure
+├── data/
 │   └── stock_data.csv          # 3+ years of historical daily/monthly returns
 ├── notebooks/
 │   └── Portfolio_Analysis.ipynb # Python code for optimization & CAPM regression